 Meg shares her incredible natural birth story of giving birth with the flu.
 Yes, she had the flu and labor didn’t stop.
 She wasn’t just giving birth with a cold – this was the flu!
 Meg wasn’t able to touch her new baby boy for 48 hours after his birth.
 Her story is raw and she inserts some humor along with a few cuss words.
-We’re thrilled she wanted to share her unique story with us.

 Giving Birth with the Flu

-Well, it all started December 30th.
+Well, it all started on December 30th.
 I was up all night with nasty congestion and sore throat, and I was very tired the next day.

 The headache that accompanied it was unlike any I’d ever felt.